This section reviews the following Asset Liability Management (ALM) tools:

 The most common ALM applications of portfolio dedication are to fund the pay-out obligations of the retired lives portion of pension funds; to fund fixed payouts for insurance company products such as structured settlements.

 - The first step in bond portfolio dedication is to determine the schedule of liability payments to be funded.

 - Step two is to specify portfolio constraints such as sector, quality, issuer and lot sizes.

 - An assumption regarding the reinvestment rate must also be made as it is not always possible to match the timing of payments and so excess funds need to be reinvested until the next liability payout date.
 It is desirable to have very little cash to reinvest each period as this reduces the reinvestment risk.

 The benefit of a dedicated portfolio is not only a reduction in interest rate risk but could also lead to a reduction in the actuarial liability of the pension fund/ insurance product.

-For example, for a pension fund the calculation of the actuarial liability of current retired lives is dependent on an assumed actuarial investment rate.
-This rate is usually set conservatively because of the unpredictability of investment performance of the fund.
-Conservative rates lead to an increased liability which could mean higher contributions.
+For example, for a pension fund, the calculation of the actuarial liability of current retired lives is dependent on an assumed actuarial investment rate.
+This rate is usually set conservatively because of the unpredictability of the investment performance of the fund.
+Conservative rates lead to increased liability which could mean higher contributions.
 This could diminish both corporate cash flows and current profits for the sponsoring entity.